Why is it important that Topciment products have the CE Marking

 1. System 1+: manufacturer and certification and control body verify the product and each batch.

-2. System 1: as above but the certified body will not carry out tests by testing samples taken before the product is placed on the market.
+2. System 1: same as the previous one but the certified body will not carry out tests by sampling samples taken before the product is introduced into the market.

-3. System 2+: as above but without the determination of the product type on the basis of type testing (including sampling), type calculations, product descriptive documentation, etc.
+3. System 2+: like the previous one but without the determination of the product type based on type tests (including sampling), type calculations, product descriptive documentation, etc.

-4. System 3: the manufacturer will carry out an on-site production control and the testing laboratory will carry out the determination of the product-type on the basis of type testing.
-That is to say, based on samples of the product manufactured by the manufacturer.
+4. System 3: it will be the manufacturer who carries out a control of the production in its facilities and the test laboratory will proceed to the determination of the product type based on tests of this type.
+That is, based on samples of the product manufactured by the manufacturer.

-5. System 4: Same as above with one variation; the validation tests will be carried out by the manufacturer himself and not by a notified external laboratory.
+5. System 4: same as the previous one with a variation; the validation tests will be carried out by the manufacturer itself and not by a notified external laboratory.

-In the case of Topciment®, our CE Marking and the DoP are carried out according to System 3.
-Tecnalia, a leading Research and Technological Development Centre in Europe, has been the company in charge of carrying out the relevant tests with samples of our products in its laboratories.
-Tests with satisfactory results that Bureau Veritas, leaders in testing, inspection and certification services, have validated by granting CE marking to the decorative systems and related products that we manufacture.
+In the case of Topciment®, our CE Marking and DdP are carried out according to System 3.
+Tecnalia, a leading Research and Technological Development Centre in Europe, has been the company in charge of carrying out the relevant tests with samples of our products in their laboratories.
+Tests with satisfactory results that Bureau Veritas, leaders in testing, inspection and certification services, have validated by granting the CE marking to the decorative systems and related products we manufacture.

-CE Marking: the best guarantee of quality for Topciment products
+CE Marking: the best quality guarantee of Topciment products

-Very few companies can prove that they are innovative SMEs, that their products have the CE Marking and that all the internal processes they carry out comply with the standards set by ISO 9001:2015.
-We do, and that is the best guarantee of the quality of our products.
+Very few companies can demonstrate that they are an innovative SME, that their products have the CE Marking and that all the internal processes they execute meet the standards set by the ISO 9001:2015.
+We can, that is the best guarantee of the quality of our products.

-Due to the particularity of the decorative systems we manufacture, and as there is no specific standard to which they adhere, we classify them within the framework of Standard 1504-2:2005 as it is the one that best suits the application process of our continuous decorative coatings.
+Due to the particularity of the decorative systems we manufacture, and as there is no specific standard to adhere to, we classify them within the framework of the Standard 1504-2:2005 as it is the one that best fits the application process of our continuous decorative coatings.

-A Standard that includes in detail the elaboration of a series of compulsory tests to determine the performance of the same, specifically for the protection of concrete:
+A Standard that details the preparation of a series of mandatory tests to determine their performance, specifically for the protection of concrete: